martinhpedersen/libfap-go/README.md

 Libfap is a C port of the Ham::APRS::FAP Finnish APRS Parser perl module.
-As the original Perl code, libfap parses normal, mic-e and compressed location packets, NMEA location packets, objects, items, maessages, telemetry and most weather packets.
+As the original Perl code, libfap parses normal, mic-e and compressed location packets, NMEA location packets, objects, items, messages, telemetry and most weather packets.
 More information on HAM::APRS::FAP is available at <http://search.cpan.org/dist/Ham-APRS-FAP/>

 ## Requirements